chevron_left Health risks

 Tetanus is a serious infectious disease caused by the bacterium Clostridium tetani.
 This bacterium produces a poisonous substance (toxin) that can lead to muscle spasms, amongst other symptoms.
 The disease often has severe consequences and can sometimes even lead to death.

 The tetanus bacterium enters the body through a break in the skin, such as a cut or wound.
-It is not transmitted from one person to another.
-You can become infected if an open wound comes into contact with soil, road dirt, dust, or manure.
+It is not transmitted from one person to another, but you can become infected if an open wound comes into contact with soil, road dirt, dust, or manure.
 Even a small cut is enough to become infected.
 A bite from an animal that has dirt in its mouth can also lead to a tetanus infection.
 The disease can be treated with high doses of antibodies.
 A tetanus vaccination is often administered as part of the treatment.

 Where does tetanus occur?